Douglas-Christian/rogue_garmin_bridge/README.md

 2. The simulator will appear as a device that can be connected to from the web interface

+3. For detailed instructions on using the simulator to test workouts, please see the [Testing with the FTMS Simulator](docs/testing_with_simulator.md) documentation.

 ### Running Tests

 ```